 - Screaming or swearing at others more than normal

-- A physical expression of anger such as punching or throwing things
+- A physical expression of anger, such as punching or throwing objects

 - Experiencing violent thoughts or urges

 - Feeling a flood of emotions, such as shame, after an episode

 Although you may be experiencing these symptoms, not much on the outside may indicate there’s a problem.
 Sure, there are the bags under your eyes from lack of sleep.
 You may be short and sometimes rude with your words.
 But that isn’t uncommon for a new mom.7 After all, you may still be recovering from birth and are caring for a newborn.
 While you may have tried to prepare yourself for this postpartum experience, you cannot truly be ready for the reality of it.

 It’s important to note that symptoms or signs of postnatal rage could also signal things like postpartum depression, postpartum anxiety, or another postpartum mood disorder.2,6 So, seek support if you notice any other changes in your mood, well-being, or ability to cope.
 You should also get help if these symptoms are impacting your bond with your baby or causing suicidal feelings or thoughts of harming your baby.3

 Many women don’t realize that postpartum rage is common.2,6 However, mothers may be scared to talk about it, experience it, and explore what is bubbling under the surface.
 As mentioned, our hormones have been on the largest rollercoaster known to man for the past nine months.
 The world expects us to return to normal, drop everything, and become the ultimate #1 mom.
 Sometimes, it feels like the world forgets we moms are human beings who may have difficulty adjusting to our new life.
 What about seeing us as people who have gone through something intense?
 Yes, it’s incredible and something we are grateful for, but it’s a massive mental, physical, and emotional change in our lives.
 Perhaps we, too, need to be comforted and treated as we recover.